-Continue stationary cycling with no resistance until at least 4 weeks post op for non-microfracture patients and 6 weeks for patients with microfracture.
-We recommend adding light resistance for 1/3 to 1⁄2 your total bike time, provided no increased hip pain, increasing via intervals a few minutes at a time.
+Continue stationary cycling with no resistance for at least your first 3-4 weeks after initiating.
+We recommend then adding light resistance for 1/3 to 1/2 your total bike time, provided no increased hip pain, increasing via intervals a few minutes at a time.
 Continue to work up to 30 minutes 2x/daily.
 Athletes who can tolerate a longer cycling time without increased pain may do so.
 Begin upper body strength exercises without added strain to your hips.